TheDrHobo/thedrhobo.github.io/_posts/2025-12-11-top-10-board-games.md

 **Designer:** Urs Hostettler
 **Year:** 1991

- Growing up, I played endless games of Big 2 with my Hong Kong friends and is probably my most played game. ever.
-Inevitably, the game became stale for me as me and all my friends and family had reached it's skill ceiling.
-Thus Discovering Tichu, a partnered version of the Big 2 formula that added extra depth, was a godsend during COVID.
+Growing up, I played endless games of Big 2 with my Hong Kong friends - it's probably my most played game ever.
+Inevitably, the game became stale for me as me and all my friends and family had reached its skill ceiling.
+Thus discovering Tichu, a partnered version of the Big 2 formula that added extra depth, was a godsend during COVID.
 The special card combinations, the push-your-luck Grand Tichu calls, the satisfaction of perfectly coordinating with your partner to beat the opposition - it all combines into something genuinely special.
 The fact I can play it on my phone at any time is brilliant too.
 Yes, there's a learning curve, and yes, you need exactly four players for in-person games, and yes, it demands repeated plays with the same group to really shine.
 But if you can commit to it, Tichu rewards you with one of the deepest, most satisfying card games in existence.
 The fact it costs about a fiver for a deck makes it almost criminal value.
 Just be prepared for the arguments when someone makes a catastrophically bad Tichu call.

 <img src="{{ site.github.url }}/assets/img/boardgames/Tichugamep.webp" alt="Tichu gameplay" style="margin: 1em 0; max-width: 100%;">